Pre-configuring an Apache Kafka® cluster connection

 In the management console

-, copy the cluster connection command.
-This command contains the broker host FQDN.
+, copy the command for connecting to the cluster.
+It contains the broker host FQDN.
 To get the command, go to the cluster page and click Connect. -

 Get the list of cluster hosts using the CLI or API.